-Key Performance indicators

-2023 2022 Rent collection rate (%) 99 99
+Key Performance indicators 2025 2024 Collection rate (%) 98 99

-Since September 2022, collection rates continue to be at 99%, although the number of people moving into and out of arrears or onto an off-repayment plan has increased along with the intensity of arrears management work.
-Based on its traditional, tried and tested approach to arrears collection, and given Government imposed limitations on legal action through possession and eviction, throughout 2020, 2021, 2022 and into 2023, the Company has continued to mitigate the financial impacts of Covid upon some households through generous repayment plans and proactive dialogue with tenants who are in, or likely to face, distress; a form of forbearance that has so far delivered good performance outcomes for the business too.
+Collection rates continue to be high, although slightly decreased from prior year as the number of people moving into and out of arrears or onto an off-repayment plan has increased along with the intensity of arrears management work.
+Based on its traditional, tried and tested approach to arrears collection, and given Government imposed limitations on legal action through possession and eviction, the Company has continued to mitigate the financial impacts of the costs of living upon some households through generous repayment plans and proactive dialogue with tenants who are in, or likely to face, distress; a form of forbearance that has so far delivered good performance outcomes for the business too.